Vika1990Z/docs/_docs/quickstarts/linux-virtual-machines.md

 ---
-title: Creating a new Linux VM using Ventus Cloud
+title: Linux Virtual Machines
-description: How to create Linux VM in Ventus Cloud
+description: How to create and manage Linux Virtual Machine in Ventus Cloud Portal
-tags: [featured, quickstart]
+tags: [featured, quickstarts]
-# permalink: /new-Linux-VM-using-Ventus-Cloud/
+# permalink: /linux-virtual-machines/
 ---

-# How to create Linux VM in Ventus Cloud
+# Linux Virtual Machines
 {: .no_toc }
 ---

-{% include alert.html type="info" title="Ventus virtual machines (VMs) can be created through the Ventus portal" content="The Ventus portal is a browser-based user interface to create VMs and their associated resources.
-This quickstart shows you how to use the Ventus portal to deploy a Linux virtual machine (VM) running ubuntu-server-18.04." %}
+On this page, you can find an explanation of how to create and manage Linux Virtual Machine in Ventus Cloud Portal.

 ## Table of contents
 {: .no_toc .text-delta }